UMG-Odoo-Dev2/odoo_intern_task/README.md

 -  PEP 8 enhances the readability of the Python code
 -  Importance of PEP will include Naming Convention, Code Layout, DocString, Comments and Commas

-# Types of Frameworks in Python
+# Types of Framework in Python
 > Three main types of frameworks in Python
  1. Full-Stack Framework
  2. Microframework